 Ticks & Lyme Disease

-It's that time of year again.
-The return of warmer weather also brings with it the return of ticks and we have already begun to see ticks in our areas for 2017.
+It’s that time of year again.
+The return of warmer weather also brings with it the return of ticks.
 Keep reading for more information on Ticks.

 What You Need to Know About Ticks